 Small handful whole toasted walnuts

-In a mixing bowl, using an electric mixer, beat butter and both sugars just until they come together.
+In a mixing bowl, using an electric mixer, beat cold butter and both sugars just until they come together.
 Don’t overbeat.
-Add the egg and vanilla and beat just until mixed.
+Add the cold egg and vanilla and beat just until mixed.
 Don’t keep beating until smooth – you want it to be roughly creamed.

 Before the flour is fully mixed in, add the walnuts and chocolate chips and continue mixing (may need to use hands) allowing some of the walnuts to break.